Moistbobo/Bobo-WaifuGachaBot/README.md

 3. Add your character by using the `.addwaifu` command with your filled-out arguments
 4. Use the `.rollwaifu` command to roll for the characters you added

+## Vndb integration
+To use vndb integration, set the type of vn characters to `vn` and ensure that the `seriesName` field matches the name of the series as seen on vndb